lastland/ClairvoyanceMonad/README.markdown

 `Translation.v`.

 On the author's laptop, the command takes around 10 seconds.
-The actual execution time may vary depending on the machine you are using.
+The actual execution time may vary depending on the machine and the Coq version you are using.

 ### Checking axioms